 If the first illuminant is, say, D50 (XYZ 0.96422, 1.00000, 0.82521) and the second one is D65 (XYZ 0.95047, 1.00000, 1.08883), the XYZ scaling method says hey, to go from one white to the other, we just scale X by 0.96422/0.95047 and scale Z by 0.82521/1.08883.
 Simple, let's do exactly that to all the other colors.

 This doesn't predict corresponding colors at all well so we don't implement it.
-But you can do it yourself if you want:
+You could try to do it yourself if you wanted: